chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 ![Storybook built with Chromatic](/intro-to-storybook/chromatic-manual-storybook-console-log.png)

-Browse your published Storybook by clicking on the provided link.
+Browse your published Storybook by copying the provided link and paste it in a new browser window.
 You’ll find that your local Storybook development environment is mirrored online.
 This makes it easy for your team to review the real rendered UI components just as you see them locally.

 ![Result of our first Chromatic build](/design-systems-for-developers/chromatic-first-build.png)